Equifax reportedly suffered a hack earlier than disclosed

-Equifax may have suffered a data breach several months before the date it disclosed earlier this month for the massive hack that exposed the personal financial information for roughly half the US population.
+Equifax, which disclosed earlier this month a massive hack that may have exposed personal information for roughly half the US population, experienced another data breach several months earlier.

-Equifax detected a major breach of its computer network in March, Bloomberg reported Monday.
-That hack would have come nearly five months before a months-long hack exposed a treasure trove of financial data from as many as 143 million people in the US, including names, Social Security numbers, birth dates and addresses of customers.
+The credit rating agency detected a major breach of its computer network in March, according to Bloomberg, nearly five months before cybercrooks stole a treasure trove of financial data from as many as 143 million people in the US.
+The pilfered data included names, Social Security numbers, birth dates and addresses of customers.

-Equifax has said it learned about that breach on July 29, but the hack wasn't publicly revealed for more than a month.
+Equifax has said it learned about the latter breach on July 29, but it waited more than a month before revealing it.

-On Monday, Equifax confirmed it suffered an "incident" in March that led to its hiring cybersecurity firm Mandiant, a specialist in resolving data breaches.
-But it denied the March incident was related to the massive hack revealed earlier this month.
+On Monday, Equifax confirmed it suffered an "incident" in March that prompted it to hire cybersecurity firm Mandiant, a specialist in resolving data breaches.
+It said the March incident wasn't related to the massive hack revealed earlier this month.

 "Equifax complied fully with all consumer notification requirements related to the March incident," an Equifax spokesperson said in a statement.
 "The two events are not related."